How to Change Biome in Minecraft

 After equipping the wand in the player’s hands, start planning the area where you want to change the biome.
 Now, you need to select a block from the ground and left-click on it.
 Make sure the block is somewhere on the border of the area you want to change the biome.

-Keep in mind that you’ll be delimitating a chunk of land when you’re selecting the area.
-If you want to know more about chunks in Minecraft, you can read one of our previous articles, which discusses it.
+Keep in mind that you’ll be marking a chunk of land when you’re selecting the area.
+If you want to know more about chunks in Minecraft, you can read one of our previous articles.

 Then, you’ll need to go towards the opposite border of the area you picked and right-click on one of the blocks over there.
 In this sense, you’ve selected two blocks from both extremities of the area, claiming the space between them.

 The next step is to double-slash and type “setbiome”.
 After just typing that, a list of biomes will appear, and you’ll be able to select between badlands, badlands plateau, bamboo jungle, basalt deltas, beach, birch forest, savanna, cold ocean, and crimson forest.